 There's no end to fun stuff around here :-)

 Here are links to two interviews: the first is actually several interviews I gave to Kristi Cooper, goddess/mastermind of the extremely popular online Pilates website, PilatesAnytime.com To watch the interview is free, just sign on for the free 15 day site trial to get into the site as a temporary "member," at which point you can not only enjoy the interview, but take some free online classes as well from their truly world-class faculty.
 The second interview is also free to watch, and was given to Keyvan Golestanah, (just scroll down to my face when you follow the link).
 Keyvan has created an important educational website, The Conscious Health Institute, and there are many other interesting intereviews and articles posted there as well.
 I myself have published several articles for the newsstand magazine, Spirituality & Health.
 The first article was on our complex relationship with our adipose, written with the hope of inspiring appreciation for the brilliant yellow fleece we all wear.
 The second article was on our dynamic and vibrant "whole heart."
-Most recently, the Sept./Oct.
+The Sept./Oct.
 2008 issue carried a third article by me on the gut, and it's sophisticated web of intelligence.
 These are positive, inspiring articles in a positive, inspiring magazine.
-A brand new feature article I've written will be published in the Sept./Oct.
-2009 issue, watch for that one coming up!
+Fourth, a feature article I've written on the chakras was published in the Sept./Oct.
+2009 issue.
 Please patronize your local magazine rack and get a copy, or stop by Spirituality & Health's website and subscribe yourself or your office!
 I was also interviewed for an article in the March/April 2008 issue of the magazine for a piece by managing editor Betsy Robinson on body donation, as well as for articles in two prominent newspapers on dissection courses.

 2007 Fascia Congress Video Interview: Ann Sleeper, Canadian RMT, teacher and interviewer, was kind enough to interview me at the Congress and post it on You Tube.
 Ann has a lot going on over at Massagetherapypractice.com.